 Easy Chicken Biryani

-To be quite honest with you all, I was a bit scared to post this recipe, because I did not want to offend anyone by perhaps missing a step or an important ingredient, but I’ve practiced and made it the way my family loves it the most, without going maybe too far from the traditional way of making it.
+To be quite honest with you all, I was a bit scared to post this recipe.
+I did not want to offend anyone by perhaps missing a step or an important ingredient.
+I’ve practiced and made it the way my family loves it the most, without going maybe too far from the traditional way of making it.

 On the other hand, you can read what I said on my Instagram about cooking food that you are not familiar with, or if it seems too complicated for you.
 My advice is to experiment and have fun.
 If you don’t have fun, then there is no pleasurable cooking for you.

-Also, out of the respect, I apologize in advance if I didn’t make it the way you make chicken Biryani or the way your mama makes it, but it was extremely delicious and as much as it sounds complexed or complicated, it was actually rather enjoy cooking.
+Also, out of the respect, I apologize in advance if I didn’t make it the way you make chicken Biryani or the way your mama makes it.
+With that being said, this one was extremely delicious.
+As much as it sounds complexed or complicated, it was actually rather enjoy cooking.

 Maybe because I really love cooking, that even complicated dish is not as hard for me.
 I did not include boiled eggs this time, but it is great to add if you wish to do so.